damian-andrzej/AWS-SSL-App-CustomHostingDomain/README.md

 ### Summary
 Now, every time you push changes to your repository, the GitHub Actions workflow will automatically update the specified S3 bucket with the latest files.

-Make sure your AWS credentials and bucket settings are correct to avoid permission
+Make sure your AWS credentials and bucket settings are correct to avoid permission issues